AppertaFoundation/oe_installer/README.md

+# RETIRED
+This installer was retired after the OpenEyes v3.0 release.
+It is now recommended to use the [openeyes/docker project](https://github.com/openeyes/docker) or the Docker images available at the [appertaopeneyes docker hub repository](https://hub.docker.com/u/appertaopeneyes)

+---
+---

 # OpenEyes Installation Guide

 This repository should be the only one checked out when building a new OpenEyes machine instance.